Uses

 Software

-• I use both Visual Studio Code and Neovim as editors.
-I use VSCode when making coding tutorials, and Neovim for everything else.
+• I use Neovim as my IDE.
 Here’s my nvim config if you’re interested.

 • I use the Dank Mono font in all my IDEs.
 I like how the italics look like.
 Such a fun font.